Christmas in New Zealand: Religious observances

 10,000 Aucklanders celebrated Christmas waving glow sticks at the 2011 GLOW carol event at Vector Arena, created and produced by St Paul's church.

 Christianity is the most common religion in New Zealand, with 37.3 percent of the population at the 2018 census identified as Christian, with Anglicanism being the largest denomination.
 In a 2006 survey only 10 percent of those surveyed thought that religion was the most important part of Christmas, although the religious importance of Christmas was respected.
-26 percent said 'going to church' was important and 41 percent said it wasn't.
-31 percent said 'carols by candlelight' was important and 37 percent said it wasn't.
+26 percent said 'going to church' was important and 41 percent said it was not.
+31 percent said 'carols by candlelight' was important and 37 percent said it was not.
 About two-thirds said the best thing about Christmas was time spent with family.

 From 2009 to 2013, St Paul's, Auckland produced the GLOW Carols by Glowstick event at Auckland's Vector Arena, with around 10,000 people attending each year.
 A key part of the event were Christmas films produced by St Paul's including The Christmas Story which has had 4 million views on YouTube.
 Their 2012 documentary short film O Little Town of Bethlehem was shot in modern Bethlehem.
-In December 2009 a billboard put up by St Matthew's, Auckland showing Mary and Joseph in bed together drew global media attention as well as criticism from other churches.
+In December 2009 a billboard put up by St Matthew's, Auckland, showing Mary and Joseph in bed together drew global media attention as well as criticism from other churches.
 In 2022, Taranaki Cathedral displayed a large artwork with the words 'Cast Down The Mighty, Send The Rich Away' and 'Lift the Lowly, Fill the Hungry' from the King James Version of Luke 1:52-53.
 Critics said it wasn't 'Christmassy'.

 In 2022, Auckland City Mission was expected to provide 10,000 parcels of food and tens of thousands of presents to people in need of support at Christmas time.
 Christian leaders invite New Zealanders to church celebrations focusing on the "love, grace, peace and salvation" that was brought by the birth of Jesus and to show "the goodness and love of God".